ghizooghizoo/AirBnB_clone/README.md

 ## AirBnB clone - The console

-his project is just a basic copy of AirBnB.
+This project is just a basic copy of AirBnB.

 ## Command interpreter